bookofproofs/bookofproofs.github.io/_sources/history/18th-century/la-condamine.md

 * When both scientists published further papers and books relating to the expedition again arguments raged.
 * We should make it clear that all these arguments were not related to the scientific content, but simply arguments over who should get the most credit.
 * In 1756 La Condamine went to Italy.
-* His purpose was to seek permission from the pope, Benedict XIV, to allow him to marry his niece Charlotte Bouzier d'Estouilly (1726-1779), the daughter of his sister Louise Hélène de La Condamine and her husband Antoine Bouzier d'Estouilly.
 * However, La Condamine could not make a trip to Italy without making scientific observations.
 * He read two papers on this topic to the Academy in 1754 and 1758 but when he tied to publish a third paper in 1764 he ran into problems.
 * The Committee of the Academy which decided on publications had become anti-inoculation.